 Sara and Jacob Franklin came together over their shared love of all animals.
 As caregivers for their two flocks, they have worked diligently to develop a more intuitive and compassionate approach to husbandry, which is rooted in animal psychology rather than tradition.
 They now spend their time sharing advice and insight with fellow keepers in order to help them develop and maintain a closer bond with their birds.

-Many thanks to Sara & Jacob Franklin of Roovolution for sharing their story, video and photos, used with permission.
+Many thanks to Sara & Jacob Franklin of Roovolution and Rooster Allies for sharing their story, video and photos, used with permission.

 Understanding and responding to rooster behaviour is dealt with separately in this post.